lightscapevr/website/markdown/documentation.md

 # Requirements

 * OS: Currently only works on Windows.
-A Mac version will be available at some stage.
+If you want Mac support and you are willing to sponsor the necessary equipment, please get in touch.
 * VR headsets: HTC Vive or Oculus Touch.
 Windows Mixed Realities headsets work, but they're not officially supported.
 * Software: Only SketchUp 2017 and 2018 are currently supported.
-We are working on adding support for REVIT next.
+We are working on adding support for Autodesk revit next.

 # Downloading and installing